 So while FECO and distillate are very different they are also very similar.
 They are both forms of concentrated cannabinoids with ratios that are true to the original plant.
 Yet each category has its own unique identifiers, whether it’s the terpenes from the plant or a high concentration of cannabinoids.
 Don’t be afraid to use either FECO or distillate for personal consumption or edibles, but be aware that the results may be slightly different despite coming from a singular source and having the same dosage.

-Anthony DeMeo and Stefanie Gangano, Ph.D. are co-chairs of Oaksterdam’s Extracts and Manufacturing Department.
+This article was written by Anthony DeMeo and Stefanie Gangano, Ph.D. co-chairs of Oaksterdam’s Extracts and Manufacturing Department.
 Learn more about oils, isolate, distillates and how to make them in our new, self-paced Commercial Extractions and Manufacturing course.